itaober/standards/packages/tsconfig/README.md

 `@itaober/tsconfig` provides a set of TypeScript configuration files suitable for different types of projects.
 Currently, it includes the following configurations:

 - `base.json`: Basic configuration suitable for general TypeScript projects.
-- `react-library.json`: Configuration designed specifically for developing and publishing React component libraries.
+- `react-library.json`: Configuration for developing and publishing React component libraries.
-- `react-app.json`: Configuration optimized for building and developing React applications.
+- `react-app.json`: Configuration for building and developing React applications.

 ## Install